ebb-earl-co/libraries_io/README.md

 After constructing the graph and
-[analyzing the degree centrality](https://neo4j.com/docs/graph-algorithms/current/algorithms/degree-centrality/), despite his `requests` package being far and away the most influential Python package in the graph, Kenneth Reitz is only the 9th-most-influential `Contributor`.
+[analyzing the degree centrality](https://neo4j.com/docs/graph-algorithms/current/algorithms/degree-centrality/), despite his `requests` package being far and away the most influential Python package in the graph, Kenneth Reitz is only the 47th-most-influential `Contributor`.
-The `Contributor` with the highest degree centrality is [Jon Dufresne](https://github.com/jdufresne), and it's not even close; below are the top 10:
+The `Contributor` with the highest degree centrality is [Jon Dufresne](https://github.com/jdufresne), with the only score above 3 million; below are the top 10:

 |Contributor|GitHub login|Degree Centrality Score|